robmcmullen/omnivore/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Atari 8-bit object files include a small header and an arbitrary number of
-segments, each with a start and end address.
-As the file is read, segment data
+segments.
+Each segment defines a contiguous block of data with a start and end
-is placed in memory in the order they occur on disk, so there is no requirement
-that the segments be written to memory in any order and segments do not have to
-be contiguous.
+address.
+If the file has multiple segments, they will be processed in the order
+they appear in the file, not by segment start address.

 This example creates a new ``xex`` on a disk that combines the segments of an
 already existing executable with some new assembly code.